rdkcentral/Lightning-UI-Components/DEVNOTES.md

 This is a shared scratchpad where we can track notes on configs, weirdness, etc. things that can't be easily tagged in a comment.

+## Monorepo

+As to not modify the ci commands there are postinstall commands to copy a bin file to mock npx semantic-release

 ## Semantic Release

 When working off of the `next` branch, in order to get the latest code from the `develop` branch, we have been `rebasing`.
 This allows all of the next commmits to be stacked on top of the develop commits.